robang74/HARDN-XDR/README.md

 ---

 ### Installation Notes
-- HARDN-XDR is currently being developed and tested for **BARE-METAL installs of Debian based distributions and Virtual Machines**.
+- HARDN-XDR is currently being developed and tested for **BARE-METAL installs of Debian based distributions and Containers**.
 - Ensure you have the latest version of **Debian 12**.
-- By installing HARDN-XDR with the command listed in the installation, the following changes will be made to your system:
+- By installing HARDN-XDR the following changes will be made to your system:
 > - A collection of security focused packages will be installed.
 > - Security tools and services will be enabled.
 > - System hardening and STIG settings will be applied.